Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

 docker run -e CTP_PROJECT_KEY=XXX -e CTP_CLIENT_ID=XXX -e CTP_CLIENT_SECRET=XXX ctp-adyen-integration-notification:XXX
 ```

+### Deployment using AWS Lambda

+##### Deploying the Lambda Code
+For deployment to lambda, zip the notification folder and specify the src/lambda.handler as the entry point for the function

+##### Deploying the API Gateway
+In order for Adyen to call the lambda, an API Gateway will need to be created which accepts the notifications from Adyen and invokes the lambda.

 ## Configuration

 After deployment you have to register the Notification module public URL in the Adyen Customer Area in order to receive notifications.